 2022 update – I still have this life insurance and the payment is still $24/m.
 I probably can get a better policy now.

 Smart phone +$21

-I just got a smart phone through Republic Wireless this year.
+I just got a smart phone through Republic Wireless in 2013.
 Previously, I used Tracfone just for voice calling and texting which cost about $20 every 3 months.
 Now, I need to be able to check email and Retire By 40 when I’m out and about.
-Republic Wireless has one of the cheapest smart phone plans you can get, but it’s still an additional expense.
-Mrs. RB40 is still with Tracfone because that’s all she needs.

 Grocery inflation +10-20%

 The government said inflation is 1% in 2013, but groceries seem to have gone up much more than that.
 We will also try to eat more organic fruits and vegetables next year and that will increase the cost even more.